-If you want to pick a completely different topic at some point between turning this assignment in and writing your paper, send me an e-mail asking for approval of the new topic.
-If you just want to modify your topic slightly, such as making your original topic broader or more narrow, you don't need my approval.
+If you want to pick a completely different focal paper at some point between turning this assignment in and writing your paper, send me an e-mail asking for approval of the new focal paper.
+It must still be in Evolution, published in your year, and it must have been cited at least 10 times.
+If at some point you want to keep the same focal paper, but concentrate on a different aspect of it than you originally planned, you don't need my approval.

 Your reference list will be graded based on its format (see the examples below) and its thoroughness.
 If I can quickly find references that are very relevant to your topic that you haven't listed, you'll get points off.
 For many topics in evolution, even very old references are important.
 In some other fields of biology, such as cell and molecular biology, laboratory techniques are so important and improve so rapidly that papers from 20 years ago are only of quaint, historical interest.
 Advances in evolutionary biology often depend less on technical advances and more on synthesizing scattered bits of information, and sometimes that information is found in papers that are many decades old.
 So don't limit yourself to recent publications, even though the older ones may be harder to obtain.

 As you assemble your list of references, you should start obtaining them so you can read them.
 Some will be available online, some will be in print in the Morris library, and you'll have to obtain some by Interlibrary Loan.
 Don't wait until the last minute to obtain your references; the ones you get by Interlibrary Loan, in particular, may take a while to arrive.